rogithsaravanank/Prepping/Prepping/notes/Questions.md

 1. manager round question: if u left the team, what are the things ur team will miss?
 2. interface vs abstract class which should we use and when
-3. try,catch, finally if we return a value from all three what will happen ?
+3. try,catch, finally if we return a value from all three what will happen ? --> Always the value returned in finally will be returned
+4. main class has an constructor and child class has a contructor will the child class constructor directly call the main class constructor

+    No, the child class constructor will not directly call the parent (main) class constructor automatically unless specified.
+However, in object-oriented programming, when a child class constructor is invoked, the parent class constructor is implicitly or explicitly called first to initialize the parent class before initializing the child class.
+    ```
+            class Parent {
+            Parent() {
+                System.out.println("Parent constructor called");
+            }
+        }

+        class Child extends Parent {
+            Child() {
+                System.out.println("Child constructor called");
+            }
+        }

+        public class Test {
+            public static void main(String[] args) {
+                Child c = new Child();
+            }
+        }
+    ```
+    Output:
+    ```
+    Parent constructor called
+    Child constructor called

+    ```
+5. return type using overloading
+6. sample(String name), sample(Object) --> sample(null) will call objects--> sample("String") will call the string method
+7. PagingRepository vs JPARepository in Spring
+8. try with resources

 #### Managerial Ques